 Federal Firearms License Exceptions

-At first blush, this appears to state that only licensed dealers, manufacturers, or importers may sell a firearm.
+At first blush, this law appears to state that only licensed dealers, manufacturers, or importers may sell a firearm.
 However, those that read this and wonder how the Second Amendment fits into this statute raise a good question.
 Is it really that simple?
-Put another way, it’s understandable that Walmart, Cabelas, Bass Pro shops, gun stores, and the like need a license to sell on a regular basis, but do people who want to sell their personal firearm need a license to do so?
+It’s understandable that Walmart, Cabelas, Bass Pro shops, gun stores, and the like need a license to sell on a regular basis, but do people who want to sell their personal firearm need a license to do so?
 Are they relegated to using a gun broker?
 What about gun shows?

 As is often the case with federal statutes, the specific wording helps answer these questions.
 Specifically, not all selling of firearms constitutes ‘dealing’ under 922.